kevlened/ZK/README.md

 + Follow the prompts and allow the database to be initialised and populated.
 + Run ZK: `python zkp.py`
 	+ You should probably generate a secret key here.
-	+ Visit http://yourhost:port/secret and put those in your settings file.
+	+ Visit http://yourhost:port/secret and put those in your settings file, restart ZK.

 Todo
 --